-“This color will suit many women, but it’s important to invest in your home care.
+“Such hair color ideas will suit many women, but it’s important to invest in your home care.
 Look after the condition of your hair and give your blonde the best look and feel.
 I’d suggest maintaining it with regular trims to keep your hair looking its best.”
 Pamela advises.

 Platinum Blonde Highlights

 This hair color is a platinum blonde hue, as they’re not too white and still have a tint of beige.
 They were created by Camila De Oliveira of Florida.
 She says, “the haircut is long layers with a face-frame.”

 The maintenance is about 8 weeks alternating between partial and full.
 Products that should be used are Redken bonder protein mask for at least 4 weeks, then alternate to hydrating shampoo and mask.
 De Oliveira also recommends hydrating leave-in that also has thermal protection and SPF Redken one United 25 benefits.

 This is a silver/grey balayage ombré, designed by stylist Maryann Nguyen of Buford, GA.

 “The best thing about this look is the seamless blend from a dark root to a smokey silvery grey.
 It’s even more beautiful after it’s been curled with a wand, giving it a more soft, lived-in beach wave look.
 The cut is a V-cut with long layers and face-framing accentuating the look as a whole by adding movement, texture, and body,” says Nguyen.

 Nguyen says there may be multiple sessions involved before you get this color.
 She advises, “Be patient and be aware that your hair may lift differently than others.
 The hair has to lift to a pale yellow (the inside of a banana) in order to achieve this color.”